-- 1. Completed a minimum of a bachelor's degree at a US regionally accredited university or college. - 2.
+- Completed a dietetic technician program by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+This program would include at least 450 hours of supervised practice experience and a minimum of a two-year associate's degree at a U.S. regionally accredited college or university. - 2.
 Completed a DPD program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®) of the Academy of Nutrition and Dietetics.
 At Samford, this program is the Accredited Didactic Program in Dietetics (DPD).
 Upon completion of DPD program requirements and the BS degree, all students will receive a Verification statement.
 This verification statement will be needed for the next step towards Dietetic Technician registration status taking the DTR exam. - 3.
-Successful completion of the DTR exam will enable the student to receive the Dietetic Technician Registered (DTR) or Nutrition Dietetic Technician (NDTR) credential.

-Students desiring to pursue this designation will receive a packet of information prior to graduation that will enable them to process the application.
+Successful completion of the DTR exam will enable the student to receive the Dietetic Technician Registered (DTR) or Nutrition Dietetic Technician (NDTR) credential. - Students desiring to pursue this designation will receive a packet of information prior to graduation that will enable them to process the application.